ankiiitt/Voice-Translation-/README.md

 ### Get ready to run the application

+## Run file convert.java --- This is the main file

 Quick-and-dirty usage example of of Bing Voice Recognition RESTful API.
 This application has been developed using Spring Boot.